There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 39 – Kayak your way around the island

-Book a guided kayak tour of the many inlets and find yourself paddling through the ghostly wetlands of Bonefish National Park.
+Book a guided kayak tour and paddle through the wetlands of Bonefish National Park.

 Enjoy one-hour spotting native flora and fauna as you glide through mangrove forests and across crystal-clear waters, and your tour guide will share information about the local ecosystems as well as wildlife en route.